Those eyes. Those fucking eyes. I can’t stop looking at them. I’m glad we can’t talk right now. I have no idea what I would say.

 “Alright, ladies and gentlemen.
 If you have found a partner, please step off to the right side of the room.
 The rest of you step to the center, please.”

 Francesca paired off the rest of the group rather quickly – it’s like she’s done this many times.
-Once everyone paired off with another participant, Francesca stood on the small stage and spoke again.
+Once everyone was paired off with another participant, Francesca stood on the small stage and spoke again.

 “Welcome to Epic Life.
 Everyone here has now been paired off with someone who I promise will become one of the most important aspects of your journey.
 It’s now time for our second exercise of the day.
 You have ninety minutes.
 You and your partner are welcome to go anywhere on the resort property.
 The only requirement is that you learn about each other.
 Share and learn.”